Hamburg

 Europa Passage is more than a shopping centre — it is a real attraction in Hamburg.
 There are over 120 shops on five floors.
 Whether you're into fashion, books or electronics, the shopping mall in the city centre between Jungfernstieg and Mönckebergstrasse has it all.
 You can spend a lazy afternoon protected from the wind and weather in this impressive building designed by Hamburg architect Hadi Teherani.

-Mönckebergstrasse is Hamburg’s major shopping mile.
-It has been the central link between the town hall and the central train station since 1909.
-The buildings on Mönckebergstrasse pay witness to the city’s merchants’ pride and economic stability.
-And even today, this boulevard displays an impressive variety of large department stores, fashion boutiques, retail shops, cafés and food stalls.
+Mönckebergstraße, or just Mö for short, is Hamburg’s major shopping street.
+Until 1907, this area between the main train station and the City Hall was known as Gägenviertel; here, the city's poorer residents lived on narrow streets with half-timbered houses.
+When Mönckebergstraße was constructed, Hamburg's administration created the boulevard that could best represent the pride and economic power of the Hanseatic city.
+Even today, this boulevard displays an impressive variety of large department stores, fashion boutiques, retail shops, cafés and food stalls.
 The Levantehaus is among the city’s smallest and finest shopping arcades.

 The Alsterhaus in Hamburg is one of Germany’s major department stores.
 The exclusive range of products, the classy sense of trends and the artful presentation have shaped the image of the Alsterhaus significantly.
 On six floors the premium department store presents many shopping highlights — from international luxury brands to home accessories and prime groceries — and therefore links tradition and modernity.

 Schanzenviertel is home to many bars, restaurants, small foreign traders, fashion boutiques and associated clientele dominate the streets in the centre.
-Just recently in 'Schanze' (so the Hamburg natives say) a series of new stores have opened that make the area attractive and versatile for shopping.
-The selection in the fashion boutiques ranges from fresh labels such as Chica Bandita, Indian Rose, Diesel, Lee and Levi up to Hamburg cult label Derbe.
-But also hip hop and skate shops, vinyl shops and shops with colourful knick-knacks and fun gift ideas provide a shopping experience away from the mainstream.
+Just recently in 'Schanze' (as the Hamburg natives say) a series of new stores have opened that make the area attractive and versatile for shopping.

 In the old Mellin arcade — Hamburg's oldest shopping arcade today — you can admire the ceiling paintings and stained glass from the turn of the last century.
-Here, you’ll find antiques, art and rare literature at Felix Jud, exclusive porcelain vases and dishware at the Königliche Porzellan Manufaktur, and countless tea varieties at the Arka-Teepavillon.
+Here, you’ll find antiques, art and rare literature at Felix Jud, exclusive porcelain vases and dishware at the Königliche Porzellan Manufaktur, and countless creatively designed bags at Tumi.
 The Mellin Passage connects the Alsterarkaden with the luxury shopping street Neuer Wall.
 With the picturesque ceiling paintings the shopping mall is a real find for tourists alongside their shopping spree.

-Colourful, alternative, creative and enticing: The market street in the Karolinen district in Hamburg shows that it can also hold its own with the big shopping streets and centres in the Hanseatic city, but it is always different despite that!
-The exceptional position of the Karolinen district has retained its vibrant, village character: in the middle of Hamburg, the small quarter is bordered by Messe, Schlachthof and Heiligengeistfeld.
+Colourful, alternative, creative and enticing, the market street in the Karolinen district shows that it can be on par with the big shopping streets and centres in the Hanseatic city.
+Nevertheless, the area retains its particular vibe.
+The exceptional position of the Karolinen district has helped maintain its vibrant, village character.

 The ultra-modern Hamburg Airport close to the city centre offers quick arrival options and easy access to all national and international destinations.
 You can get to and from the airport via a suburban train (S1 line), one of the five bus lines (including a night bus and an express bus), by taxi or your own car.
 You will find an overview of the most important connections to public transport with the latest schedule on the official website of Hamburg Airport.